AnnaKu32/thm-rooms/tomghost/README.md

 <span style="line-height:0.5;">&nbsp;</span>

-### Crack the PGP key passphrase with John the Ripper.
+### Crack the PGP key passphrase with John the Ripper
-Run gpg2john on the exported key.
+Run gpg2john on the exported key:
 ```BASH
 gpg2john secret.asc > pgp.hash
 ```
-Run John on the hash.
+Run John on the hash:
 ```BASH
 john --wordlist=/usr/share/wordlists/rockyou.txt pgp.hash
 ```
 ![image](https://github.com/user-attachments/assets/a3fe8843-6791-4c58-a713-98f8c63ace80)

 The passphrase is `alexandru`.
 That is the passphrase protecting the tryhackme.asc, which is used to decrypt the file credential.pgp.
-Decrypt credential.pgp.
+Import the key and decrypt the file:
 ```BASH
 gpg --import tryhackme.asc
 gpg --decrypt credential.pgp
 ```
 ![image](https://github.com/user-attachments/assets/74e4d93c-a1ab-420b-91b0-a1c9db65f53a)
-There are credentials to new user: `merlin:asuyusdoiuqoilkda312j31k2j123j1g23g12k3g12kj3gk12jg3k12j3kj123j`
+This reveals new credentials: `merlin:asuyusdoiuqoilkda312j31k2j123j1g23g12k3g12kj3gk12jg3k12j3kj123j`

+<span style="line-height:0.5;">&nbsp;</span>

 ### Log in to the merlin account
-Go back to terminal with skyfuck account logged in.
-Login as merlin.
+Switch user:
 ```BASH
 su merlin
 ```
-Go to merlin's home directory.
+Go to home directory.
 ```BASH
 cd /home/merlin
 ```